-An iteration of Studio Flood was exhibited at Pierogi, New York, in Fall 2017, and at the Kochi-Muziris Biennale, Kochi, Kerala, India, in 2016.
+An iteration of Studio Flood was exhibited at PIEROGI, New York, in Fall 2017, and at the Kochi-Muziris Biennale, Kochi, Kerala, India, in 2016.

-Burckhardt is perhaps best known for his paintings, which examine aspects of abstraction and often incorporate sculptural elements.
+Tom Burckhardt is perhaps best known for his paintings, which examine aspects of abstraction and often incorporate sculptural elements.
 Art critic John Yau writes, “By finding ways to foreground his conflicts about painting, while also expanding its definition, Burckhardt has become one of the most interesting artists of his generation.”